Sydney-Informatics-Hub/Fastq-to-VCF/README.md

 ## 7. BAM QC

 There are many tools for running QC on BAM files.
-We have a beta nextflow [repository BamQC-nf](https://github.com/Sydney-Informatics-Hub/bamQC-nf) that has modules for `SAMtools stats`, `SAmtools idxstats`, `Qualimap` and `Mosdepth`.
+We have a beta nextflow [repository BamQC-nf](https://github.com/Sydney-Informatics-Hub/bamQC-nf) that has modules for `SAMtools stats`, `SAMtools flagstats`, `Qualimap` and `Mosdepth`.
 Qualimap gives very comprehensive results however is resource intensive so may be prohibitively costly for large cohorts. `SAMtools stats` gives detailed output for a very small resource footprint.

-The table below shows the optiomal benchmarked resources for the NA12890 Platonum Genomes sample:
+The table below shows the optiomal benchmarked resources for the NA12890 Platinum Genomes sample:

 | Job                | CPU | Queue    | Mem_requested | Mem_used | CPUtime_mins | Walltime_mins | CPU_Efficiency | Service_units |
 |--------------------|-----|----------|---------------|----------|--------------|---------------|----------------|---------------|